jdlph/DTALite/README.md

 # Cross-Platform DTALite

 This repo is an **independent development** from [asu-trans-ai-lab/DTALite](https://github.com/asu-trans-ai-lab/DTALite) after [pull request #8](https://github.com/asu-trans-ai-lab/DTALite/pull/8).
 It aims to provide a clean and common C++ code base (over its original implementation) to build both executable and shared library of DTALite across platforms.
+In this repos, we only resolve the most critical issues from its original implementation as a minimal effort towards refactoring, which include

+1. platform-specific implementation,
+2. memory leak,
+3. code bloating (i.e., excessively large executable),
+4. mix use of the C and C++ standard libraries.

-As it still has legacy code which either does not represent the best practices or could be optimized for better performance, we have lanuched another project to further refactor it using modern C++ (mainly C++11 and C++14) in a private repo [DTALite_Refactoring](https://github.com/jdlph/DTALite_Refactoring).
-It will be made public once it is mature.
+As **it still has legacy code which either does not represent the best practices or could be optimized for better performance**, a deep refactoring is still needed and on the way as a separate project.
+The details are summarized in section **Refactoring**.

-The development of DTALite in Python has been halted and partially merged with [Path4GMNS](https://github.com/jdlph/Path4GMNS)(which originates from the same sorce code).
+The development of DTALite in Python has been halted and partially merged with [Path4GMNS](https://github.com/jdlph/Path4GMNS) (which originates from the same sorce code).
 It will be resumed in the future when Path4GMNS is fully implemented.

 The original source and binary files are all deprecated and moved to the [archive folder](https://github.com/jdlph/DTALite/tree/main/archive) for referrence only.